tejitak/react-state-animation/README.md

 # react-state-animation

 react-state-animation provides a capability to update React component's state value by requestAnimationFrame with a simple APIs.
+The file size is just **4KB** (minified).

 This works with regular [React](http://facebook.github.io/react/) component and [React Canvas](https://github.com/Flipboard/react-canvas)